Driver incentives that work: 14 real-world fleet safety examples you can adopt

 Implementation: Drivers with a weekly GreenZone score above 850, or those who improved their score by 25 points, get entries into a monthly draw for two $250 cash prizes.

-Results: The prizes drove engagement: even a previously resistant driver (who ignored safety alerts) changed behavior after winning once, and overall GreenZone scores climbed steadily.
+Results: The prizes drove engagement, even a previously resistant driver (who ignored safety alerts) changed behavior after winning once, and overall GreenZone scores climbed steadily.
 Over time, this has helped keep insurance rates low and improve driver retention.

 Incentive: Opt-in participation enables a chance for monthly safety bonuses.